LtSnakePlissken/Q/docs/how-to-delegate-to-validator.md

-# How to delegate Q to a validator
+# How to delegate Q to a Validator

 ## Intro